Product Development and Management Association

-The Product Development and Management Association (PDMA) is a non-profit professional society that organizes and publishes information about the development of new products.
+The Product Development and Management Association (PDMA) is an American nonprofit professional society that organizes and publishes information about new product development.

 Founded in 1976, they currently have about 3500 members worldwide, with 22 chapters in the United States and 16 affiliates in other parts of the world, including India.

 PDMA operates a training program leading to the New Product Development Professional (NPDP) certification.

 They hold an annual conference that gives an opportunity for professional exchange, and they offer a wide range of publications, including: